-Popular industries: Health care careers are big in Charleston, home to the Medical University of South Carolina, Trident Health System and Roper St. Francis Hospital.
-Boeing South Carolina and Robert Bosch are major industrial employers and the tourism industry provides job for thousands.
+Popular industries: Healthcare careers are especially important in Charleston, which is home to the Medical University of South Carolina, Trident Health System and Roper St. Francis Hospital.
+Boeing South Carolina and Robert Bosch are major industrial employers, too.
+The tourism industry also provides jobs for thousands.

 Attractions: Charleston’s historic Battery and Rainbow Row are popular downtown destinations.
-Gorgeous oceanfront stretches on the Isle of Palms, Sullivan’s Island and Folly Beach are well-loved and rarely empty.
+Nevertheless, gorgeous oceanfront stretches on the Isle of Palms, Sullivan’s Island and Folly Beach are well-loved and rarely empty.
 Restaurants, like Slighty North of Broad and FIG, have made Charleston a destination for gourmands.

 17. Bellevue, Washington